b-zhang93/Audio-Language-Classifier/README.md

 4. `helpers.py` - Helper utility functions such as evaluating, scoring, fitting, plot metrics, create confusion matrix for models.
 Plus GPU moving functions that were taken from FreeCodeCamp's pytorch tutorials.

 5. `train_model.py` - Python script to train the model using the melspectrograms that were created.
-Use this AFTER `create_melspectrograms.py`.
+Use this AFTER running `create_melspectrograms.py`.
 Output will be a saved model state.

-5. `notebooks/Prototyping_CNN_Models.ipynb` - created neural network models from scratch as class objects using Object Oriented Programming and Pytorch.
+6. `notebooks/Prototyping_CNN_Models.ipynb` - created neural network models from scratch as class objects using Object Oriented Programming and Pytorch.
 They can be instantiated with hyperparameters.
 Created helper functions to fit, evaluate, and score the model.
 Prototyped several different models and tuned hyperparameters.
 Read the notebook for the whole process.

-6. `notebooks/Exploring Generalizability.ipynb` - scraped audio files from YouTube to test the model how it performs on real-world external data.
+7. `notebooks/Exploring Generalizability.ipynb` - scraped audio files from YouTube to test the model how it performs on real-world external data.
 Evaluating how generalizable the models are after only being trained using voice clips from one data repository.
 Then selecting the best performing model from both the prototyping and generalizability evaluations as our final exhaustive model to use for the web app.
 Read the notebook for the whole process.

-7. `app.py` - Application created using Streamlit to allow users to upload their own voice clips and have the app return them the detected language.
+8. `app.py` - Application created using Streamlit to allow users to upload their own voice clips and have the app return them the detected language.
 We are using the best performing model from the previous tests.
 To account for the lowered performance on external data, the app now extracts as many 4 second samples as it can from the audio file and classifies each one.
 It then aggregates the total count and returns a break down in percentage per language.
 This way we are looking at the holistic sample rather than only a 4 second window per file.
 This helps improve accuracy as we are sampling more times from a single file and returning more averaged results.

-8. `assets` - folder holding assets (images, audio presets) for the app.
+9. `assets` - folder holding assets (images, audio presets) for the app.

 ## Currently Working On: